How to get a mortgage pre-approval

 There is a big difference between mortgage preapproval and prequalification.
 A lender can prequalify you after a quick conversation, but sellers won’t take your offer very seriously.
 Whereas a preapproval will tell sellers that your lender has done their due diligence in assessing your ability to qualify for a loan.
 In today’s competitive market, you need to submit a preapproval with desktop underwriting.

-Documents Needed
+Documents Needed for a Mortgage Pre-Approval

 - Driver’s license or passport

-- SS or permanent resident card
+- Social Security card or permanent resident card

 - Employment verification